ISISComputingGroup/ibex_developers_manual/Gotchas-and-Troubleshooting:-The-IBEX-Script-Generator.md

    - To fix simply move them into the location that is given in the warning message
 - The IBEX preference is not pointing to the correct location in the file system
    - Indicated in the log by "Error loading from <FileSystemLocation>"
-   - For a temporary fix you can move the configs into that location, but for a better fix ensure that the preference is pointing to the correct location (The preference can point to multiple locations by separating them with commas
+   - For a temporary fix you can move the configs into that location, but for a better fix (see gotcha below) ensure that the preference is pointing to the correct location (The preference can point to multiple locations by separating them with commas)
 - The configs all have errors on them and cannot be loaded
    - Indicated in the log by "Error loading <ConfigName>: <error>"
    - The configs are maintained by the instrument scientists, however, obviously provide support and guidance for this